Todd-Kridel/TK-Team-Employee-Information-Profile-Webpage-Generator/README.md

 3. View the resulting dynamically-generated HTML webpage that displays the involved input data about a team of employees.
 The webpage should automatically open in the default browser of the involved user computer that is being used.

+4. Click the email links to see about how the application automatically links to and runs the default email program (if any) that is installed and activated on the involved user computer.

+5. Click the GitHub user name links to see about how the application automatically links to the GitHub website.
+Note that an actual profile page will not be found if the clicked user name is a fictitious demo name.

 The following picture shows an example of the appearance of the resulting generated HTML webpage:

 ![an example view of the appearance of the generated dynamic-HTML webpage](./assets/images/Challenge%2010%20mockup.png)